 I first glimpsed Tintin while traveling in Europe as a teenager.
-We didn’t have money for books nor did I read French, so I didn’t meet the intrepid newspaper reporter in 1970.
+We didn’t have money for books, nor did I read French.
+I didn’t meet the intrepid newspaper reporter in 1970.
 It took three sons to bring him to my attention.

 My oldest son found the books in the children’s section of the Bangor Naval Submarine Base library.

-The boys ran to the graphic book section at every visit, hoping to find an over-sized Tintin paperback they’d not read before.
+The boys ran to the graphic book section at every visit.
+They hoped to find an over-sized Tintin paperback they’d not read before.
 (This was before they learned how the reserve system worked).

 I have a vivid picture of the three boys and my godson, all under eleven-years-old.

-They had checked out seven Tintin books and refused to enter the commissary with me–preferring to sit outside on a bench and reread the books.
+They had checked out seven Tintin books and refused to enter the commissary with me.
+They preferred to sit outside on a bench and reread the books.
 They spent the entire evening before an Alaskan camping trip, lolling around with Tintin and discussing their favorite scenes.

-Tintin has detractors–many think author Georges Remi, Herge, was racist and therefore the cartoon stories should not be read to children.
+Tintin has detractors–many think author Georges Remi, Herge, was racist.
+Therefore, the cartoon stories should not be read to children.

-Their favorite was Red Rackham’s Treasure, two-thirds of the boys agreed because of how it opened their minds to the thrill of adventure on the high seas (having a father who sailed under the seas, apparently was not exciting enough!).
+Their favorite was Red Rackham’s Treasure because of how it opened their minds to adventure on the high seas.

 “I dreamed about being on a raft on the ocean and surviving difficult events,” my one son said.
 “I thought about adventures for weeks after that, wondering what was possible.”